jmarcosdias/healthy/README.md

 #### Phase 1

-These are the users stories defined for the first phase of the project, mapped to the project goals.
+These are the user stories defined for the first phase of the project, mapped to the project goals.

 * USER STORY: Welcome Page - As a Site User I want to be able to view the welcome/landing page so that I can log in or create an account.
 PROJECT GOALS: Log in, Create account.
 * USER STORY: Create account - As a Site User I want to be able to create an account so that I can log in to the website.
 PROJECT GOALS: Log in, Create account.